 I really liked how this miniature turned out.
 The colors work well, and I tried my best with the phoenix.
 It was supposed to be a magic green, but I liked the fire against the blue coat.
 I should've learned how to do object source lighting, but progress is slow.

-Do what you can, and always appreciate your own work.
+Just do what you're able to.
+And always appreciate your own work.